 This is not medical advice.
 It is my personal experience and my understanding from extensive personal research.

-Find my book at https://amzn.to/3uiehfv, Seek professional medical advice before making dietary changes, particularly if you are on medication.
+Buy my book HERE, Seek professional medical advice before making dietary changes, particularly if you are on medication.
 Contact me at www.takebackyrhealth.com if you have questions.

 Good health, George Elder, MBA, Diet Researcher, Dip.
 Nutrition